-In its Complaint, plaintiff United States alleges that the City of Los Angeles, the Los Angeles Board of Police Commissioners, and the Los Angeles Police Department (collectively, "the City defendants") are violating 42 U.S.C. § 14141 by engaging in a pattern or practice of unconstitutional or otherwise unlawful conduct that has been made possible by the failure of the City defendants to adopt and implement proper management practices and procedures.
-In making these allegations, the United States recognizes that the majority of Los Angeles police officers perform their difficult jobs in a lawful manner.
+2. In its Complaint, plaintiff United States alleges that the City of Los Angeles, the practice of unconstitutional or otherwise unlawful conduct that has been made possible by the failure of the City defendants to adopt and implement proper management practices and procedures.
+In making these allegations, the United States recognizes that the majority of Los